Corporate Tax Registration UAE: Step-by-Step EmaraTax Guide (2026)

 Corporate Tax Registration Deadlines 2026 — By Trade License Month

-Under FTA Decision No. 3/2024 (effective 1 March 2024), registration deadlines for resident juridical persons incorporated before 1 March 2024 are based on the month your trade license was issued:
+Under FTA Decision No. 3/2024 (effective 1 March 2024), deadlines for resident juridical persons incorporated before 1 March 2024 are based on the month your trade license was issued:

-| License Issued Month | Registration Deadline | Status (March 2026) |
+| License Issued Month | Registration Deadline | Status (April 2026) |

 |---|---|---|

-| January – February | 31 May 2024 | ⚠ Passed — register immediately if not done |
+| January – February | 31 May 2024 | ⚠ Passed — register immediately |

 | March – April | 30 June 2024 | ⚠ Passed |